iodigital-com/io-technology/data/blog/what-i-learned-from-becoming-cpacc.md

 disabilities as a narrow fact, then the statistics will represent a smaller percentage of people with a disability.
 The same applies in the other direction, a broad definition will result in a larger percentage.

-Traditionally, disability statistics has been conceived as a matter of counting people who fall into specific groups such as 'the blind', 'the deaf', 'wheelchair users', etc in order to determine who qualifies for benefits.
-With very limited purpose in mind, this categorical approach gives a fragmented and distorted picture of disability since it suggests that person with disability fall neatly into a few categories with clear boundaries.
+Traditionally, disability statistics have been conceived as a matter of counting people who fall into specific groups such as 'the blind', 'the deaf', 'wheelchair users', etc in order to determine who qualifies for benefits.
+With a very limited purpose in mind, this categorical approach gives a fragmented and distorted picture of disability since it suggests that people with a disability fall neatly into a few categories with clear boundaries.

 ### Difference in how data is collected

-Some surveys rely on individuals to report their own disabilities, others rely on external observations.
+Certain surveys depend on individuals self-reporting their disabilities, while others rely on external observations.
-Some surveys are meant to collect data concerning "eligibility for governments benefits", which will obviously result in more people responding positively.
+Surveys designed to gather information about "eligibility for government benefits" may lead to more positive responses.

-Also, the wording of the questions in the survey can result in different statistics.
-Even phrasing a question like "Do you have a disability?" compared to "Do you experience difficulty seeing text well enough to read it?" has its impact on the meaningfulness of the collected data.
+Additionally, the formulation of survey questions can influence the obtained statistics.
+For instance, the wording of a question such as "Do you have a disability?" as opposed to "Do you experience difficulty seeing text well enough to read it?" can significantly affect the meaningfulness of the collected data.

 ### Publication bias

-Some countries, institutes or organisations are not eager to share information that could possibly have a negative impact on their public relations.
-Therefore, it can be impossible to get accurate data.
+Some countries, institutes or organisations are not eager to share information that could have a negative impact on their public relations.
+Therefore, it can be very difficult to get accurate data.

 ## Disability etiquette